luk400/vim-jukit/README.md

 * Structure your code with cell markers and use convenient cell operations
 * Dedicated markdown cells with markdown syntax
 * Seamlessly convert from and to .ipynb notebooks
-* Display plots inside the terminal if you're using kitty terminal or iTerm2+tmux and python's matplotlib
+* Display plots inline (sixel) inside zellij with the bundled sixelcat backend
 * Save outputs of cell executions when using IPython and display saved outputs on demand
+* Per-session output history with cross-restart persistence (zellij)

 ## Preview